 - With IOTA, the more transactions that occur, the faster the system becomes.
 On the other hand, more transactions on BTC blockchains mean increased queues.

-- IOTA is a ‘greener’ cryptocurrency as it requires lower computing power, unlike Bitcoin, which is significantly more power and energy-intensive.
+- IOTA is a ‘greener’ crypto as it requires lower computing power, unlike Bitcoin, which is significantly more power and energy-intensive.

 - IOTA is the better choice for micro-payments and nano-payments as it requires no transaction fees.

-Various options between a physical wallet, a service, or a software program are available to save IOTA.
-Whichever the case may be, the wallet will serve as storage for the private and public cryptocurrency keys and will help interact with the Tangle system.
+Various options between a physical wallet, a service, or a software programme are available to save IOTA.
+Whichever the case may be, the wallet will serve as storage for the private and public crypto keys and will help interact with the Tangle system.

 An online IOTA wallet hosted on online servers, which is relatively easy to set up and requires no additional cost.
 The accessibility of these wallets is quite high by logging in from an internet device.